roberttidey/ds18b20-esp8266/README.md

 On first use Wifi Manager will start an access point.
 Connect to this from a wifi client then browse to 192.168.4.1 to set up wifi

-Needs OneWire, DallasTemperature and PubSubClient libraries to be added
+Needs OneWire, DallasTemperature libraries to be added